 Note the use of tags when building our images.
 These tags help with version control and we can easily reference changes to our image using the tags.

-Now we have our images pushed to a registry and we can easily reference it using its URI.
-With this, we can deploy our project in ECS.
+Now, our images have been pushed to a registry, and we can easily reference them using their URI.
+With this, we can deploy our project in ECS but before then, we need to understand the different terminology used in ECS.

 Orchestrating and Deploying on ECS